ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 3. Try using a different HDD/SSD and rerun the PSBBN installer

 ### Notes on APA-Jail:
 APA-Jail, created and developed by [Berion](https://www.psx-place.com/resources/authors/berion.1431/), enables the PS2's APA partitions to coexist with an exFAT partition.
 This setup allows PSBBN to access the first 128 GB of the HDD/SSD directly.
-The remaining space on the drive is formatted as an exFAT partition, which can be accessed directly on a PC and by a [custom build of Open PS2 Loader](https://github.com/CosmicScale/Open-PS2-Loader-Retro-GEM/tree/psbbn-definitive-ver) on PS2.
+The remaining space on the drive is formatted as an exFAT partition, which can be accessed directly on a PC and on the PS2 by the [latest build of Open PS2 Loader](https://github.com/ps2homebrew/Open-PS2-Loader).
 PS2 games in the `ISO` or `ZSO` format are stored on the exFAT partition.

 ![APA-Jail Type-A](https://github.com/user-attachments/assets/c1a29371-d0ff-431e-8b86-df8337ddf966)

-An application called [OPL Launcher BDM](https://github.com/CosmicScale/OPL-Launcher-BDM) resides on the APA partitions, along with a [custom build of Open PS2 Loader](https://github.com/CosmicScale/Open-PS2-Loader-Retro-GEM/tree/psbbn-definitive-ver).
+An application called [OPL Launcher BDM](https://github.com/CosmicScale/OPL-Launcher-BDM) resides on the APA partitions, along with the [latest build of Open PS2 Loader](https://github.com/ps2homebrew/Open-PS2-Loader).

-[OPL Launcher BDM](https://github.com/CosmicScale/OPL-Launcher-BDM) directs [Open PS2 Loader](https://github.com/CosmicScale/Open-PS2-Loader-Retro-GEM/tree/psbbn-definitive-ver) to launch specific PS2 games.
+[OPL Launcher BDM](https://github.com/CosmicScale/OPL-Launcher-BDM) directs [Open PS2 Loader](https://github.com/ps2homebrew/Open-PS2-Loader) to launch specific PS2 games.

 ### Warning: Creating new partitions manually on your PS2 drive may lead to drive corruption.